-To get started, check out these eight financial tips for 20-somethings from the writers behind a few leading personal finance blogs.
+To get started, check out these eight personal finance tips for 20-somethings from certified financial planners and the writers behind leading personal finance blogs.

 You might also be dealing with an auto loan or credit card debt, which can be especially tough to pay off because of high interest rates.